 I came home from my first day and balled my eyes out.

-The next day the HR person, the drunk one, came to check in on me.
+The next day the HR Director, the drunk one, came to check in on me.

-I explained I was having trouble communicating with the housekeepers, which was pretty much the sole responsibility of my job, a little tidbit that was omitted when telling me about this position.
+I explained that I was having trouble communicating with the housekeepers, which was pretty much the sole responsibility of my job, a little tidbit she failed to omit when telling me about this position.

-I was given some pointers on how I need to tell them to speak slowly and to tell them to only say what they need.
+She told me that I need to tell them to speak slowly and to tell them to only say words about what they need.

 What?!
 Why should I make them accommodate me?
 I'm the one that doesn't belong here!

-I felt like I was in Dave Chappelle's Ku Klux Klan episode:
+I felt like I was in Chappelle Show's Ku Klux Klan episode.

-*I'm not saying the HR Director was racist - just missed the point, and lacked a little empathy.
+*I'm not saying the HR Director was racist - she just missed the point and lacked empathy.

 ***The problem wasn't them, it was me.

-The phones continued to ring three lines at a time while the managers, a foot away from me with their own phones on their desks, just sat there jacking off instead of ever trying to help out the new person.
+The phones continued to ring three lines at a time while the managers, a foot away from me with their the same ringing phones on their desks, just sat there jacking off instead of ever trying to help out the new person.